-DeSilva and Smith have validated the basic design of their heart with a “bench test” prototype that has been pumping a blood substitute continuously and flawlessly for more than 16 months.
+DeSilva and Smith have validated the basic design of their heart pump technology with a “bench test” prototype that has been pumping a blood substitute continuously and flawlessly for more than 16 months.
 They expect to complete assembly of their first implantable prototype this year.
 Following bench testing, they will move the device to the University of Southern California, where they will test it on animals in collaboration with Dr. Mark Cunningham, a USC heart transplant surgeon, and North American Science Association, a medical research organization.
 The team hopes to complete the animal studies by late 2019.

 DeSilva and Smith do not intend, however, to conduct clinical studies on humans.
 Instead, they hope California Cardiac Solutions will be acquired by a larger medical devices company with the resources to exploit their medical advances, conduct human trials and bring the device to market.

 Freedom for Heart Patients